Crystals and monodromy of Bethe vectors: Coboundary categories and moduli spaces

 The constructions of this section and the previous one lead to the following theorem.

-\begin{thm} We have an equivalence of categories between the category of $\Xi$-coloured operadic coverings of the moduli spaces and the category of $\Xi$-coloured coboundary categories.
+\begin{thm} We have an equivalence of categories between the category of $\Xi$-coloured operadic coverings and the category of $\Xi$-coloured coboundary categories.
 The morphisms in the latter category are given by tensor functors $ (\Phi, \phi) $, where $ \Phi $ commutes with the equivalence with $ \Xiset$. \end{thm}